mrakgr/The-Spiral-Language/readme.md

 ## Tutorials

+### 0: The way to use the language

+The easiest way to do it right now would be to clone this repo.
+In the Testing project, look at `run.fs`.
+It has the latest example I am using for the tutorial.
+Select the `Testing` project as the starter one and point the output to the `output.fs` file in the `Temporary` project.
+Don't worry about getting it wrong - at worst you will get an exception.

+You do not need deal with Cuda configuration options in the `run.fs` file unless you want to use the libraries related to that.

 ### 1: Inlinleables, Methods and Join Points

 Spiral has great many similarities to other languages of the ML family, most notably F# with whom it shares the most similarity and a great deal of syntax, but in terms of semantics, it is different at its core.